dag_exec: a std-only DAG executor for CPU-heavy pipelines (pruning + bounded parallelism)

 max_in_flight: global bound on queued + running tasksworker_queue_cap: per-worker bounded queue

-This keeps dispatch predictable instead of “spawn forever”.
+This keeps dispatch bounded instead of allowing unbounded queue growth.

 Results at a glance (from examples/rollup.rs):